Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac

-The coexistence of low-energy plane-wave and finite-energy multifractal states induced by QGD is reminiscent of STM spectra observed in the high-$T_c$ cuprate superconductor BSCCO \cite{Davis01,Davis02,Davis05-a,Davis05-b,Davis08,DavisReview}, where static spatial fluctuations are detected in LDoS maps at energies above the scale $\Delta_0$.
-As we review in Sec.~\ref{Sec:Review}, other types of disorder are predicted to induce different physics: (I) One class of (effectively topological \cite{Foster14}) perturbations should also produce critical scaling throughout the quasiparticle energy spectrum \cite{Ostrovsky2007,Chou2014,Ghorashi18}.
-In this scenario, though, zero-energy states are also predicted to be multifractal, and the low-energy DoS $\nu(\e)$ would be enhanced via a sublinear power law, $\nu(\e \rightarrow 0) \sim |\e|^\delta$ with $\delta < 1$ \cite{Ludwig1994,Nersesyan1994,Mudry1996,Caux1996,Bhaseen2001,AltlandSimonsZirnbauer02}.
+Model (b) exhibits a phenomenology most similar to the LDOS maps observed in STM studies of BSCCO \cite{Davis08,DavisReview}, with low-energy plane wave states and a robust quantum-critical stack at intermediate and higher energies, see Fig.~\ref{Fig--Maps(b)}.
+In addition to quenched nematic fluctuations, model (b) incorporates local rotations of the pseudospin $\{\sigh^1,\sigh^2\}$ relative to the coordinate axes $\{x_1,x_2\}$.
+As we review in Sec.~\ref{Sec:Review}, other types of disorder afflicting $d$-wave quasiparticles are predicted to induce different physics: (I) One class of (effectively topological \cite{Foster14}) perturbations should also produce critical scaling throughout the quasiparticle energy spectrum \cite{Ostrovsky2007,Chou2014,Ghorashi18,Sbierski}.
+In this scenario, though, zero-energy states are also predicted to be multifractal, and the low-energy DOS $\nu(\e)$ would be enhanced via a sublinear power law, $\nu(\e \rightarrow 0) \sim |\e|^\delta$ with $\delta < 1$ \cite{Ludwig1994,Nersesyan1994,Mudry1996,Caux1996,Bhaseen2001,AltlandSimonsZirnbauer02}.
 (II) Disorder that induces generic internode scattering is instead predicted to Anderson localize the entire quasiparticle spectrum \cite{Senthil98,AltlandSimonsZirnbauer02}.
 Neither scenario (I,II) is consistent with STM data \cite{DavisReview}.

-We restrict our attention in this paper to on-average isotropic QGD.
-We take both components of the Dirac velocity $v_x(\vex{r})$ and $v_y(\vex{r})$ to be quenched random variables, with average value $\overline{v_x} = \overline{v_y} \equiv v_0 = 1$, and spatial fluctuations that are smaller than the average (so as to avoid curvature horizons).
-A more realistic model for velocity modulation in the cuprates would restrict disorder to the component of the velocity along the Fermi surface, $v_\Delta(\vex{r}) \sim \Delta(\vex{r})/k_F$, see Fig.~\ref{Fig--RVC}.

 QGD should also arise at the surface of a topological superconductor (TSC).
 Due to ``topological protection,'' velocity modulation is the only allowed coupling of charged impurities to the 2D massless Majorana fluid expected to form at the surface of a class DIII TSC \cite{TSCRev1,TSCRev2,TSCRev3,TSCRev4} with winding number $|\nu| = 1$ \cite{Nakai14,Roy19}, as we show in Appendix \ref{Sec:3HeB}.